-While the majority of Americans get a tax refund from the Internal Revenue Service each year, there are many taxpayers who owe and some who can’t pay the tax all at once.
-The IRS has a number of ways for people to pay their tax bill.
+While many Americans get a tax refund from the Internal Revenue Service each year, some taxpayers owe.
+Sometimes the bill can be too large to pay in one payment, so the IRS has several ways for people to pay their tax bill.

 What if I can’t pay now?

-· Offer in Compromise - Allows you to settle for less than you actually owe, if you meet strict requirements.
+- Offer in Compromise – If you meet strict IRS requirements, you might be able to settle your tax bill for less than you actually owe.

 What if I don’t pay?

-· You can be served a summons to provide information.
+- You can be served a summons asking you to provide more information.